 - Grill the steak as stated in the same post and let it rest before slicing it.

-- Saute the zucchini on the stove top and season with salt and pepper.
+- Saute the zucchini on the stovetop and season with salt and pepper.

-- Add all the greens, endive, vegetables, herbs and lemon zest to a large bowl with a pinch of salt and a squeeze of lemon and toss everything together.
+- Add all the greens, endive, vegetables, herbs, and lemon zest to a large bowl with a pinch of salt and a squeeze of lemon and toss everything together.

-- You can add some dressing (see directions below) now or allow people to dress their own salads.
+- You can now add some dressing (see directions below) or allow people to dress their own salads.

 - Add the steak to the top of the salad and sprinkle with the gorgonzola.